52 Weird and Unique Things To Do In Tokyo

 37. Dine alone in a cubicle restaurant

 One of the most famous and popular cubicle restaurants is Ichiran Ramen.
 Here, one-person tables available for guests have barriers between each seat.
-Order ramen using a screen or writing on paper, then have it delivered through a ramen bowl-sized curtain in front of you.
+Order ramen using a screen or writing on paper, then have your meal delivered through a ramen bowl-sized curtain in front of you.
 Aside from the sound of others slurping their ramen (as is the norm in Japan), you can enjoy your Ichiran Ramen in solitary peace and quiet.

 If you love ramen, check out my post about Tokyo’s Cup Noodle Museum and Shin-Yokohama’s Ramen museum.